ahan98/DeepBeats/README.md

 # DeepBeats
-Deep learning for music generation using MIDI.
+A deep learning model that uses MIDI files to generate music of a similar genre.

 ## Introduction
 _DeepBeats_ is a deep LSTM trained on thousands of MIDI files with a custom encoding scheme.
 It was made in 24 hours at the HackMIT hackathon.